View Where We Work in a larger map

 - Conducting High Impact Research workshops attended by members of government agencies, research institutions and universities,

-- Launch of the National HIV and AIDS Research Center (NHRC), with an Operations Manual to guide design and implementation of Data Demand and Use strategy in the HIV and AIDS sector.
+- Launch of the National HIV and AIDS Research Center (NHRC), which is housed in a library open to the public, with an operations manual to guide the design and implementation of a Data Demand and Use strategy in the HIV and AIDS sector; and

 Orphaned and Vulnerable Children

 Traditionally, efforts to care for children orphaned and made vulnerable by HIV and AIDS in Nigeria were carried out by extended family members with support from community and religious groups.
-Over time, though, the HIV and AIDS response heightened the government’s awareness of the needs of orphans and vulnerable children (OVC).
-As a result, the government began taking a lead role in the provision of a standardized care and support system for the children.
+Over time, though, the HIV and AIDS response heightened government awareness of the needs of orphans and vulnerable children (OVC).
+As a result, the government assumed a leading role in the provision of a standardized care and support system for the children.